 SEAHEC partners with the University of Arizona College of Medicine’s Office of Diversity and Inclusion (ODI) to provide training and research opportunities to help prepare future health professionals to address health disparities in their practice.

-FRONTERA students who participate in the nine week FRONTERA (Focusing Research on the Border Area) program.
+Focusing Research on the Border Area (FRONTERA ) students who participate in the nine week FRONTERA program.
 A research internship offered to undergraduate, graduate and medical students at the University of Arizona, the FRONTERA Program is an ongoing services learning offering sponsored by the UA College of Medicine’s Office of Diversity and Inclusion (ODI).
 The program’s goals are to promote health services research in border communities while “increasing the pool of under-represented researchers interested in examining health disparities in the border region.”
 Students participating in the FRONTERA program can expect to gain hands-on research training assisted by one-on one mentoring and reflection.

 Inter-professional Immersion for Health Professions Students (IPEP) SEAHEC hosts elective service learning opportunities for health science students to focus on rural, border, tribal and community health issues.
 Groups that SEAHEC has hosted include FACES (premed student association), LUCHA (College of Public Health Learning, Understanding & Cultivating Health Advocacy.)

-For information about SEAHEC’s service learning opportunities, please contact Erin Sol, Coordinator for Student Training Opportunities.
+For information about SEAHEC’s service learning opportunities, please contact Erin Sol, firstname.lastname@example.org, Coordinator for Student Training Opportunities.